A Step-By-Step Guide To That Macramé You've Always Wanted To Make

 - A comb

-7. Repeat this action with the four remaining curves.
-Once complete, lay them all together and gently manipulate their resting shape into a rainbow.
+Step 7: Repeat this action with the four remaining curves.
+Once complete, lay them all together and gently manipulate the resting shape into a rainbow.

 Check out more of mbg's Craft Week how-to's here.

 Brydie Stewart is an artist an the founder of Mary Maker Studio based in Kiama, Australia.
 Brydie has a degree as a Visual Arts Educator and has spent decades exploring the creative methods she now teaches to her online community of 150k subscribers.
 Her work has been published in publications such as Country Style, The Collective Magazine, Mama Disrupt, and Design Junkie.